Wealthfront Tax-Loss Harvesting White Paper

 - Summary

-- What is tax-loss harvesting?
+- What is Tax-Loss Harvesting?

-- Tax-Loss Harvesting is a Tax-Deferral Strategy
+- Tax-Loss Harvesting Is a Tax-Deferral and Tax Rate Arbitrage Strategy

-- Wealthfront Daily Tax-Loss Harvesting service
+- Wealthfront’s Tax-Loss Harvesting service

-- Wash sale management
+- Wash Sale Management

-- Assessing Tax-Loss Harvesting Efficiency
+- Measuring Tax-Loss Harvesting

 - Economic Value of Tax-Loss Harvesting